The responsibility for a child's education rests with their parents. In England, education is compulsory, but school is not.

 Where a child is not of statutory school age, or is not registered at a school, the parent/carer is not required in law, to seek permission to home educate or take the initiative in informing the LA.
 However, it helps the LA considerably if parents/carers inform the authority, stating the pupil's name, date of birth, address and date of commencement of home education.

-For more information please contact the School Attendance Team from the contact area.
+For more information please contact the School Attendance and Education Welfare Team from the contact area.